 You can make an appointment in the following ways:

 When booking an appointment by telephone, the Receptionist will ask you to briefly describe the nature of your problem.
 For more information, read our Why Does the Receptionist Need to Ask What is Wrong with Me? page.

 If you would like to use our online appointment booking, you will need to register with us first.

 You can complete our Register for Online Services form.
-Please note that you will be required to show some form of identification before your details can be released.
+Please note that you may be required to show some form of identification before your details can be released.
 Proof of photo identification which will be accepted are:

 - Driver’s licence

 After you have received your registration letter you will be able to access the system.

 You can make one GP appointment up to 2 weeks ahead.
 The complexity of our appointments system means that only routine 10 minute GP appointments can be booked online.

 For all other appointments, please contact the surgery directly.
 This applies to: